← Back to all diagnoses

 • At least one of the symptoms is either depressed mood or markedly diminished interest or pleasure.

-• The symptom set may include diminished ability to think, concentrate, or make decisions.
+• Diminished ability to think, concentrate, or make decisions nearly every day.

-• The symptom set may include recurrent thoughts of death, suicidal ideation, a suicide plan, or a suicide attempt.
+• Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, a suicide attempt, or a specific suicide plan.

 DSM Criteria